 America must shoulder billions of dollars in losses due to truck accidents — losses both in terms of property damage and also the human cost of lost lives, medical care for survivors and lost productivity.

 Someone must pay for such large truck accident costs.
-But it shouldn’t be the innocent victim in a car or another smaller vehicle that’s hit by a negligent big rig driver.
+But it shouldn’t be the innocent victim in a car or another smaller vehicle that was hit by big rig driver.

 Major Causes of 18-Wheeler Accidents

 According to the Federal Motor Carrier Safety Administration (FMCSA), among many causes of 18-wheeler accidents are the following:

 - Driver fatigue, when commercial truck drivers work for too many hours without proper rest.
 Trucker fatigue causes at least in part 13% of 18-wheeler accidents, the FMCSA says.

 - 18 wheeler driver falling asleep at the wheel